 What is your image of an exotic meal that can take you to a happy place?
 If you’re thinking of bright sunshine and pristine beaches, this Seafood Salad with Vinaigrette will do just that.

 The brightly colored medley sure looks fancy but the truth is, it could possibly be the easiest seafood you’ll ever make!
-As it takes less 30 minutes to throw it together, it’s one of favorite my meal prep recipes.
+As it takes less 30 minutes to throw it together, it’s one of my favorite meal prep recipes.
 It’s also perfect for a weekend party or a company potluck.

 A Sublime Salad of Mediterranean Origin